rewop/RwConfig/README.md

 ```
 Config = require('RwConfig');

+// get the factory
+var factory = new Config();

 // get the config object
-mySimpleConfig = Config.load('./conf.json', function (err, conf) {
+mySimpleConfig = factory.load(__dirname+'/conf.json', function (err, conf) {

     // use here the configuration
 })
 ```

 While the callback argument is mandatory the path argument is not.
-In case the path is not given, the file `./config.json` will be tried to be open.
+In case the path is not given, the file `config.json` will be used.
+If given, the path should be absolute.
+In our case we prepened the value of the global variable `__dirname` to the file name.

 ```
 Config = require('RwConfig');